c0ffeeartc/EntitasGenericAddon/README.md

 # EntitasGenericAddon
-Lightweight addon to Entitas adding generic methods allowing using Entitas without code generator
+Addon to [Entitas](https://github.com/sschmid/Entitas-CSharp) that allows using generic methods instead of code generator

 ## Goal
 Make Entitas extensible by separate dll